Running Indirect Cost Calculations

 Bring this workflow into GrantLink to keep grant accounting tidy.

 Indirect costs (also called F&A or overhead) are the shared costs of running your organization that support grant-funded programs.
-GrantLink automates these calculations and posts journal entries to QuickBooks.
+GrantLink helps calculate indirect costs and can post journal entries to QuickBooks only when indirect cost writeback is enabled.

 What Are Indirect Costs?